AhmedMahmood19/Multipurpose-Calculator-and-Convertor/README.md

 ● Temperature Convertor: Provides multiple options for conversion between units of temperature eg: Celsius to Fahrenheit , Fahrenheit to Celsius etc

+● Quadratic Equation Calculator: User can enter a,b,c for the equation ax^2 + bx + c = 0 and find the roots of the quadratic equation

 Note : More features or options may be added during the development process of the project.